-Given that the primary motivation for lunar prospecting is resource identification, this section introduces three concrete mission scenarios centered on key lunar resources.
+Given that the primary motivation for lunar prospecting is resource identification, this section introduces three mission scenarios centered on key lunar resources.
 Subsequently, robotic \acp{KPI} are designed to maximize the likelihood of success in these scenarios.
 We will first introduce a general mission design that is applicable to various prospecting missions.
 Subsequently, we propose concrete mission scenarios based on the \acs{ESA} Space Resource Strategy \cite{ESA_SpaceResourcesStrategy_2019}.
-The selection of instruments for the missions proposed in this chapter is based on the work of Ligeza et al. \cite{ligeza2025exploring}.